wcarmon/docs/golang/concurrency.pipeline.md

         defer close(outCh)

         for i := 0; i < taskCount; i++ {
-            <-doneWriting // one for each subtask
+            <-done // wait for signal on each subtask
         }

         // -- Invariant: consumed all input channels